IBM-Cloud/vpc-migration-tools/image-conversion/README.md

 ## Tips
 - Region mentioned in the migration configuration file should match with the region selected in the IBM Cloud CLI.
-- For Windows, once the QEMU tool is installed, append its installation path to the Windows environment variable.
 - `migration.sh`, a migration script currently supports macOS and Linux only.

 # FAQ